Is it possible to make coffee in the microwave? You certainly can. But are you sure you want to?

 A microwave is quick and easy, but it may quickly spoil the flavor of your coffee and may not heat as evenly.
 The crucial thing to remember is that using the microwave to reheat your coffee will break down any scents that may have remained from when it was first produced.

 What exactly is a coffee aroma?
 It’s not only the smell: “Aroma” is responsible for the entire flavor profile of coffee.
-When you drink your coffee, you’ll notice sour, sweet, salty, and bitter flavors.
+You’ll notice sour, sweet, salty, and bitter flavors when you drink your coffee.

-The longer it has been since the cup was initially prepared, the more these scents will degrade–and a microwave will just hasten that terrible process.
+The longer it has been since the cup was prepared, the more these scents will degrade–and a microwave will hasten that terrible process.

 Microwaves are speedy, but they rapidly destroy the scent of your coffee.
 As a result, your reheated cup is likely to taste stale and harsh.
 The taste will be damaged at the very least.
-In other words, warming your coffee in the microwave is exactly what causes it to taste terrible.
+In other words, warming your coffee in the microwave causes it to taste terrible.

 So, what are your options?